TCU-DCDA/DCDA40833-portfolio-template/WEB_WORKFLOW.md

 This workflow requires:
 - ✅ A web browser
 - ✅ A GitHub account
-- ✅ PNG files from your Jupyter notebooks
+- ✅ PNG files from your Google Colab notebooks

 This workflow does NOT require:
 - ❌ Command line / Terminal